MEDSL/2020-elections-official/README.md

 ## North Dakota

 Added 02-24-2021.
-Local data not included at the moment.
+Local data and state legislative election results not included at the moment.

 ## Oklahoma